What’s in an application?—SSHRC Postdoctoral Fellowships

 Note: Teaching appointment letters and contracts are not shared with the merit review committee.

 You must upload a copy of your program of work to your application.
 Your application will be reviewed by members of a multidisciplinary merit review committee, not all of whom will be familiar with your area of research.
 Avoid discipline-specific jargon, acronyms and highly technical terms.

 You must also ensure that your program of work includes the following.

 - State the title and subject of your doctoral thesis and discuss the relationship of your doctoral thesis to your proposed research.
 If the two areas of research are closely related, explain how your proposed research will develop or expand your thesis.
 If the areas of research are not related, describe your proposed area of research.

 - Outline your plans for achieving your research objectives.
 Clearly describe your theoretical approach, your methodology and how your proposed research will contribute to advancing knowledge.

 - Justify your choice of the proposed university or research institution based on the fellowship’s purpose and its related activities.

-- If the output of your proposed research is an artistic creation, indicate clearly the research component of your proposed work.
-Outline the objectives of your research, the context, methodology, and contribution to the advancement of knowledge.
+- If your project uses a research-creation approach, clearly indicate the research component of your proposed work.
+Outline your research objectives and its context, methodology and contribution to the advancement of knowledge.
 Make sure your proposal follows the Guidelines for Research-Creation Support Materials.

 You must provide a bibliography for your proposed program of work.
-The bibliography should provide details for all citations included in your program of work (ensure that they are clear and complete, to allow reviewers to locate the sources easily).
+The bibliography should provide details for all references included in your program of work document.
+Ensure that your bibliographic citations are clear and complete to allow merit reviewers to locate the sources easily.